-Most oropharyngeal cancers in India present in advanced stages of malignancy. ^[19] In this study, 52% were >4 cm and 67% of the tumors were in the advanced stage.
+Most oropharyngeal cancers in India present in advanced stages of malignancy.[19]
+In this study, 52% were >4 cm and 67% of the tumors were in the advanced stage.
 There was no significant difference in tumor size and stage between OSCC with OSF and without OSF.
 Gadbail et al. found significant differences in clinical TNM staging between OSCC and OSCC-OSF.
-OSCC-OSF cases (46%) were significantly presented in early stage compared to OSCC (18%) whereas OSCC cases (82%) were significantly presented in advanced stage compared to OSCC-OSF (54%). ^[16] Chaturvedi et al. observed that 3 of every 4 patients with OSCC with OSF (74%) presented in early stages and nearly half of patients with OSCC (47%) presented in the advanced stage. ^[3]
+OSCC-OSF cases (46%) were significantly presented in early stage compared to OSCC (18%) whereas OSCC cases (82%) were significantly presented in advanced stage compared to OSCC (18%) whereas OSCC cases (82%) were significantly presented in advanced stage compared to OSCC (18%) presented in early stages and nearly half of patients with OSCC (47%) presented in the advanced stage.[3]

 There was a significant difference in the study groups with respect to tumor differentiation in this analysis.
-These findings were similar to Chaturvedi et al.'s observations that patients of OSCC-OSF are with better grade of tumor differentiation.^[3] Zhou et al. reported a higher proportion of well-differentiated tumors in OSCC-OSF.^[20] Gadbail et al. found that histological presentation of well-differentiated carcinoma was significantly more in OSCC-OSF compared to OSCC.^[16]
+These findings were similar to Chaturvedi et al.'s observations that patients of OSCC-OSF are with better grade of tumor differentiation.[3]
+Zhou et al. reported a higher proportion of well-differentiated tumors in OSCC-OSF.[20]
+Gadbail et al. found that histological presentation of well-differentiated carcinoma was significantly more in OSCC-OSF compared to OSCC.[16]